mmuller88/mmblog/content/cdk-lambda-eng/index.md

 # Summary
 CDK makes stack creation and management easy.
 This is also useful in dynamically created (e.g. with a Lambda) stacks!
 With previous solutions, cloudformation templates had to be created first and then uploaded to an S3 which could then be used as the source for a cloudformation deployment.

-With the solution presented here this is no longer necessary and you can concentrate more on the creation of the CDK app itself.
-Another advantage I learned to appreciate is that I can test the CDK apps deployed via Lambda separately without having to deploy the complete CDK Parent Stack.
-This combined with CI CD Pipeline is the DevOps dream come true!
+With this new approach I presented that is no longer necessary and you can concentrate more on the creation of the CDK app itself.
+Another advantage I appreciate is that I can test the CDK apps deployed via Lambda separately without having to deploy the complete CDK Parent Stack.
+This combined with CI CD Pipeline is the DevOps dream comes true!

 To the wonderful readers of this article I'm saying that feedback of any kind is welcome.
 In the future I will try to include a discussion and comment feature here.
 In the meantime, please feel free to send me feedback via my social media accounts such as [Twitter](https://twitter.com/MartinMueller_) or [FaceBook](https://www.facebook.com/martin.muller.10485).
 Thank you very much :).